hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/setup-foundry-and-write-basic-unit-test.md

 Compiler run successful!
 ```

-In the terminal, run your test.
+After a successful build, run your test.

 ```shell
 forge test
 ```

-Foundry expects the `test` keyword as a prefix to distinguiash a test.
-Therefore, all tests that you want to run must be prefixed with the `test` keyword.

 You should see output similar to the following: